 3. Install Sash Jammers to Add an Extra Layer of Security to Your UPVC Door

-Sash Jammers are rather easy and fast to install and only cost a few bucks.
+Sash jammers are pretty quick and easy to install and only cost a few bucks.
 They can be a great addition to UPVC door security but only when installed properly.

 One possible disadvantage of certain models is that when they become loose, they might drop down after you close the door locking you out.
 You can prevent this situation by proper installation and choosing sash jammers whose arms cannot be turned upwards.